RicardoHurtadoF/ricardohurtadof/README.md

 Hi!
 I'm **Ricardo**, a curious and adaptable learner passionate about **data science**, **artificial intelligence**, and **interdisciplinary projects**.
 I'm currently pursuing a degree in **Data Science** at *Pontificia Universidad Javeriana* (PUJ), Bogotá, Colombia.

 I enjoy working on real-world problems that combine logic, creativity, and impact.
-Whether it's analyzing environmental data, Machine Learning Proyects, or exploring the patterns & applying Data Analisis Abilities to my personal Interest like Music, Videogames, etc; I'm always eager to learn and experiment with new technologies.
+Whether it's analyzing and solving Real world problems, Machine Learning Proyects, or exploring the patterns & applying Data Analisis Abilities to my personal Interest like Music, Videogames, etc; I'm always eager to learn and experiment with new technologies.

 ---